Here we go, my fourth Philosopher’s Stone recipe: Harry’s cheap lemon ice lolly aka creamy lemon popsicles!

-I do hope that popsicles are a bit more refined than crushed ice cubes drenched in an overly sweet syrup.
-If not, honestly I don’t see the point.
-If you’re thirsty and hot just drink water, you would be better off.
-I guess I didn’t acquire an adult taste for frozen fruity desserts.
+I didn’t acquire an adult taste for frozen fruity desserts (yet).
 I always find sorbets to be too icy, too sour, too bitter,… A total disservice to the fruits.
-I would rather have the fruit, or more likely scoops and scoops of creamy fruit ice cream.
-But sherbet, that’s something I can get on board with and that’s why I used lemon sherbet to make my creamy lemon popsicles.
+I would rather have the fruit or more likely scoops of creamy fruity ice cream.
+But sherbet, being a cross between sorbet and ice cream, I can get on board with it.

-The taste of fruits combined with cream, dreamy!
-By law sherbet should, only, contain 2% dairy (milk or cream), the rest being fruits or sugar.
+By law, sherbet should, only, contain 2% dairy (milk or cream), the rest being fruits or sugar.
 It makes for a richer and creamier treat, compared to sorbet (which doesn’t contain any fat).
-But I will admit that my sherbets are much closer to ice cream than sorbet when you check the fat content.
-And for my defense, I come from the land of butter and crème fraîche remember?
+I will admit that my sherbets are much closer to ice cream than sorbets when you check the fat content.
+For my defense, I come from the land of butter and crème fraîche.
 However, even if my lemon sherbet is almost as creamy as ice cream it’s far less complicated to make.

 This recipe is not custard-based, meaning it doesn’t contain any egg yolks that you need to slowly cook on the stove with the rest of the ingredients until the mixture thickens.
 The creamy part of my lemon sherbet comes from the heavy cream that will be whipped to soft peaks before being incorporated into the rest.
-So if you have a hand mixer, you will find it far simpler to make than a custard, without any compromises on texture.
+It is far simpler than making a custard, without any compromises on texture.
 Sherbet makes for really creamy lemon popsicles.

 ➝ Why is cornstarch added to sherbets?
 Cornstarch works as a stabilizer.
 It prevents the formation of ice crystals, making the ice cream smoother and silkier.
-You also add 1 tbsp of vodka to the sherbet base before churning, as it lowers the freezing point and has the same effect.
+Vodka is also added to the same effect as it lowers the sherbet’s freezing point.

 ➝ How long can I keep homemade popsicles in the freezer?
-As these creamy lemon popsicles are made of sherbet, not sorbet you can only keep them for 2 weeks since they are made with dairy.
-If your popsicles were sorbet-based (only containing a mix of water and sugar) you could keep them for up to 4 months, but after 1 month they would get icier and icier.
+As these creamy lemon popsicles are made of sherbet, not sorbet you can only keep them for 2 weeks because they are made with dairy.
+If your popsicles were sorbet-based (only containing a mix of water and sugar) you could keep them for up to 4 months, but after 1 month they would get icier and icier anyway.

 Creamy lemon popsicles